biancapower/RoRo-Talk-Ruby-Newbie/PITCHME.md

 ## Find your interest

 ![moss interested it crowd](https://media.giphy.com/media/3oKIPnbKgN3bXeVpvy/giphy.gif)

-+++

-### Love to learn
+- Love to learn |
+- Make it interesting |
+- Gamification |

 Note:
+* Love to learn
   * lifelong learner
   * desire to learn

-+++

-### Make it interesting
+* Make it interesting

-Note:
   * work on something you have an interest in
   * leveraging the power of gems

+* Gamification
+  * Codewars

 +++

-### Gamification

-Note:
-* Codewars

----

 ## Work with others

 ![social it crowd](https://media.giphy.com/media/NgAzg4M6O6EtG/giphy.gif)

-+++
-### Teach others
+- Teach others |
+- Learn from others |
+- Share with others |
+- Play with others |

 Note:
+* Teach others
   * forces you to articulate your understanding, which requires you to think in different ways / think it through, leading to a deeper understanding
   * the person you are teaching it to will ask you questions, leading to avenues of the topic you may not have explored on your own

-+++

-### Learn from others
+* Learn from others

-Note:
   * 30 of us in the same class, exposed to the same information - we'll each
   * if you dig deep enough, (pretty much) anyone will know something you don't, or understand something better than you do
     * at the very least there will be something that they can explain to you from a different angle to your own, which will increase your understanding of the topic
   * go to meetups and talks, and actually listen and engage with them

-+++

-### Share with others
+* Share with others

-Note:
   * slack
     * kind of a more passive version of "teach others"
     * also learning from others, but in a less face-to-face way

-+++

-### Play (with others)
+* Play (with others)

-Note:
   * Codewars
   * (other things like codewars)
   * friendly competition to achieve something

 ---